Aurelian-C/React-Summary_App/src/markdowns/12_React_Router/Routing_multiple_pages_in_single-page_applications.md

 ![Routing_multiple_pages_in_SPA1](../../img/Routing_multiple_pages_in_SPA1.jpg)

 In traditional websites, the browser requests a document from a web server, downloads and evaluates CSS and JavaScript assets, and renders the HTML sent from the server.
 When the user clicks a link, it starts the process all over again for a new page.

-Traditionally, you would implement Routing by simply loading different content, different HTML files for different paths, and that is how you would build a multi-page application which you typically would build without ReactJS.
-Now, with that, you get different content for different paths, but the disadvantage is that you always have to request from the server a new HTML document (a new HTTP request is sent and a new response is received) and that can kind of break the user flow, it can introduce some lag and slow down your website, and it can therefore lead to a suboptimal user experience.
+The disadvantage is that you always have to request from the server a new HTML document (a new HTTP request is sent and a new response is received) and that can kind of break the user flow, it can introduce some lag and slow down your website, and it can therefore lead to a suboptimal user experience.

 ## Client Side Routing

-React Router enables "client side routing".

-==Client side routing allows your app to **update the URL** from a link click **without making another request for another document from the server**==.
+React Router enables "client side routing". ==Client side routing allows your app to **update the URL** from a link click **without making another request for another document from the server**==.
 Instead, your app can immediately render some new UI and make data requests with `fetch` to update the page with new information.
 This enables faster user experiences because the ==browser doesn't need to request an entirely new document or re-evaluate CSS and JavaScript assets for the next page==.
 It also enables more dynamic user experiences with things like animation.

 ![Routing_multiple_pages_in_SPA](../../img/Routing_multiple_pages_in_SPA.jpg)